nav-inc/envcfg/README.md

 This library (envcfg) lets you register parsers for other people's types without needing to alias them to add `UnmarshalText` or `Decode` methods.

-envcfg supports loading one field from multiple environment variables (e.g. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), which envconfig does not.
+envcfg supports loading one field from multiple environment variables, while envconfig does not.

 envconfig's support for `Set(string) error` methods (like those in `flag.Value`) should allow you to have struct fields that can be set from env vars or command line flags.
 There is no such support in envcfg.

-If you don't designate the environment variable to use in a struct tag, Kelsey's envconfig library will use the field's capitalization to guess at the environment variable to use.  envcfg, on the other hand, will only attempt to load fields with explicit `env` tags, and it requires that either the environment variable or a `default` tag (or both) be set.
+If you don't designate the environment variable to use in a struct tag, the envconfig library will use the field's capitalization to guess at the environment variable to use.  envcfg, on the other hand, will only attempt to load fields with explicit `env` tags, and it requires that either the environment variable or a `default` tag (or both) be set.